askap-vast/vast-tools/docs/components/pipeline.md

     This method has the ability to pass a query string.
     See the tip in [`run_eta_v_analysis`](#run_eta_v_analysis) for details.

+!!! warning "Warning: Bokeh Output"
+    Remember that the `output_notebook` must be initialised in order to view any bokeh output in a Jupyter Notebook environment.
+    ```python
+    from bokeh.io import output_notebook

+    output_notebook()
+    ```

 !!!example
     Plot the two epoch pairs for pair with ID 14.
     ```python